Genez-io/genezio-landing-page/content/posts/fromt_prompt_to_cloud.md

 - Click `Create new secret key` and give it a name
 - Save the generated secret key somewhere safe, we will need it later on
+- To be able to use this API Key, you will need to have funds in your OpenAI account.
+Go to {{< external-link link="https://www.themoviedb.org/" >}}platform.openai.com/account/billing/overview{{< /external-link >}} and add some funds to your account.
 - Get API Key for {{< external-link link="https://www.themoviedb.org/" >}}The Movie Database{{< /external-link >}}

 - Go to {{< external-link link="https://www.themoviedb.org/signup" >}}themoviedb.org/signup{{< /external-link >}}